oliver-almaraz/AbstractDataTypes/README.md

 If you're new to C, remember that you must compile and link the source code of the library.
 It's up to you to write a makefile and/or to make sure that your compiler can find the files and objects you decide to include.

-### A simple way of compiling an linking the examples provided in this repository using gcc on a Linux distro:
+### A simple way of compiling an linking the examples provided in this repository using GCC on a Linux distro:

 Compile the lib:
 ```